 - Set a large soup pot to medium heat.
 Add 1 tbsp. of oil and add onion to the pot.
 Let onion cook for 2-3 minutes or until soft and translucent.
 Add tomato and cook for 3 minutes more.

 - Pour enough water into the pot to fill it 1/2 way.
 Bring to a simmer.
 Add Better than Bouillon No-Chicken base, and salt and pepper to taste (pepper is optional).
+Bring the broth to a low simmer.

 Making the meatballs